 - Recommendations for Life Cycle Impact Assessment in the European context describes the indicators and models recommended for Life Cycle Impact Assessment.

 - Updated LCIA Characterisation Factors: The recommendation of LCIA models is complemented with associated characterization factors (CFs) also in ILCD format.
 A technical note supports the correct use of the CFs and points out some known limitations.
 The CFs dataset, entailing metadata and errata corrige, is available as a MS excel® files and as ILCD formatted xml files.
-Please note that, among some other minor updates the CFs have been fine tuned according to different needs the complete list of updates is available in the tool page.
+Please note that, among some other minor updates the CFs have been fine tuned according to different needs the complete list of updates is available in the tool page (LCIA tools section).